Generating Inversion Table

 Analysis

-About the running time, it is discernible since the outer loop of k costs lgN and two inner cost k+2 and N, respectively.
+The running time is straightforward to analyze: the outer loop on k iterates lgN times, while the two inner loops cost k+2 and N operations, respectively.

-But how on earth does the algorithm work?
-It is too subtle to be understand at the first time we saw the solution.
+But how on earth does this algorithm actually work?
+The solution is too subtle to grasp on first encounter.

 Given the index of bitstring k, we consider 2 strings having the forms s1T and s0T.
 Given a fixed s, T and any T, we always know that s1T > s0T. x[] plays a role as a counter which checks how many elements of s1T we have browsed and the inversion b[s0T] updates its value by x[s].